Dynamics of Large Boson Systems with Attractive Interaction and a Derivation of the Cubic Focusing NLS in $\mathbb{R}^3$

 \section{Abstract}

-We consider a system of $N$ bosons where the particles experience a short range two-body interaction given by $N^{-1}v_N(x)=N^{3\beta-1}v(N^\beta x)$ where $v \in C^\infty_c(\rr)$, without a definite sign on $v$, for some range of the scaling parameter $\beta$.
-We extend the results of \cite{GM2, Kuz2} regarding the second-order correction to the mean-field evolution of systems with repulsive interaction to systems with attractive interaction for $0<\beta<\frac{1}{2}$.
-The two key ingredients used in the extension are the proofs of the uniform global well-posedness of solutions to a family of Hartree-type equations and the corresponding uniform $L^\infty$-decay estimates of the solutions.
-Inspired by the recent works of X. Chen \& J. Holmer in \cite{CHHOL, CHHOL2}, we also provide a derivation of the focusing nonlinear Schr\" odinger equation (NLS) in $3$D from the many-body boson system and its rate of convergence toward mean-field.
-In particular, we give two derivations of the focusing NLS, one by the Fock space method and the other via a method introduced by Pickl.
-For the latter method, we prove a regularity condition for the solution to the NLS that, subsequently, feeds into the works of P. Pickl in \cite{Pickl, Pickl2} which gives a rigorous derivation of the focusing cubic NLS in $\rr^3$ for $0< \beta<\frac{1}{6}$.
+We consider a system of $N$ bosons where the particles experience a short range two-body interaction given by $N^{-1}v_N(x)=N^{3\beta-1}v(N^\beta x)$ where $v \in C^\infty_c(\rr^3)$, without a definite sign on $v$.
+We extend the results of M. Grillakis and M. Machedon, Comm.
+Math.
+Phys., \textbf{324}, 601(2013) and E. Kuz, Differ.
+Integral Equ., \textbf{137}, 1613(2015) regarding the second-order correction to the mean-field evolution of systems with repulsive interaction to systems with attractive interaction for $0<\beta<\frac{1}{2}$.
+Our extension allows for a more general set of initial data which includes coherent states.
+Inspired by the works of X. Chen and J. Holmer, Arch.
+Ration.
+Mech.
+Anal., \textbf{221}, 631(2016) and Int.
+Math.
+Res.
+Not., \textbf{2017}, 4173(2017), and P. T. Nam and M. Napi\'orkowski, Adv.
+Theor.
+Math.
+Phys., \textbf{21}, 683(2017), we also provide both a derivation of the focusing nonlinear Schr\" odinger equation (NLS) in $3$D from the many-body system and its rate of convergence toward mean-field for $0<\beta<\frac{1}{3}$.
+In particular, we give two derivations of the focusing NLS, one based on the $N$-norm approximation given in the work of Nam and Napi\'orkowski and the other via a method introduced in P. Pickl, J. Stat.
+Phys., \textbf{140}, 76(2010).
 The techniques used in this article are standard in the literature of dispersive PDEs.
-Nevertheless, the derivation of the focusing NLS had only previously been considered in \cite{CHHOL, CHHOL2, CHHOL3} for the 1D \& 2D cases and conditionally answered for the 3D case in \cite{Pickl2}.
+Nevertheless, the derivation of the focusing NLS had only previously been studied for the 1D \& 2D cases and conditionally answered for the 3D case for $0<\beta<\frac{1}{6}$.